jhwhenry/cpd/CPD_Upgrade_482_to_485.md

 1.1.3 Backup before upgrade
 1.1.4 If you installed hotfixes, uninstall all hotfixes 1.1.5 If use SAML SSO, export SSO configuration
-1.1.6 Enable default admin user if it's disabled.
-Once upgrade complet you can disable it again 1.2 Set up client workstation
+1.2 Set up client workstation
 1.2.1 Prepare a client workstation
 1.2.2 Make olm-utils available in bastion